Why Talk about Good Touch, Bad Touch?

 Respect their boundaries

 Another essential lesson we need to give ourselves and our children is to respect boundaries!
-Every child should have the right to say no to even the simplest of things – Something like holding hands with someone or having a friend hug or kiss them.
+Every child should have the right to say no to even the simplest of things – something like holding hands with someone or having a friend hug or kiss them.
 They should be able to say NO if they don’t like it.
-As
+As grown-ups let’s not pull a child’s cheeks and grab them in our laps – yes! they are indeed irresistible but please let’s just hold ourselves back.
+(Imagine someone doing that to you?)

-As for me, I am no expert at parenting but I never encourage my son to kiss or hug anyone except immediate family.
+As for me, I am no expert at parenting, but I never encourage my son to kiss or hug anyone against his will.
 I see parents, quite often, telling their kids to plant a kiss on an aunt’s cheek or hug a close uncle.
 I think one should not impose on their children to shower affection on others – let it be their choice.

 No Trespassing: This is My Body (4-8 yrs)